Working With Indigenous People and Communities

 - Post training employment opportunities available in Outland's operations

 Every training program is unique and we encourage you to contact us directly if you are interested in learning more about developing an Indigenous Training Program.

-The First Nations Natural Resources Youth Employment Program (FNNRYEP) is a local, community driven initiative that works towards equity and opportunity for Indigenous youth.
-Through the collective efforts of our partners and using natural resource management as a platform, the FNNRYEP focuses on developing work skills, life skills, and encouraging youth to achieve an adult life of prosperity, self-sufficiency, and personal growth.
+The Outland Youth Employment Program (OYEP), previously known as the First Nations Natural Resources Youth Employment Program (FNNRYEP), is a local, community driven initiative that works towards equity and opportunity for Indigenous youth.
+Through the collective efforts of our partners and using natural resource management as a platform, the OYEP focuses on developing work skills, life skills, and encouraging youth to achieve an adult life of prosperity, self-sufficiency, and personal growth.

-Since 2000 the FNNRYEP has been successfully providing holistic, hands-on education, employment and training opportunities for Aboriginal youth between ages 16 and 18.
-The FNNRYEP offers an on-the-land, culturally relevant, multi-year learning experience in a live-in bush camp environment.
-With the support of our partners, Indigenous communities, and our dedicated staff, the FNNRYEP has employed over 390 youth from 50 Indigenous communities; translating into 929 summer job placements in Ontario.
+Since 2000 the OYEP has been successfully providing holistic, hands-on education, employment and training opportunities for Aboriginal youth between ages 16 and 18.
+The OYEP offers an on-the-land, culturally relevant, multi-year learning experience in a live-in bush camp environment.
+With the support of our partners, Indigenous communities, and our dedicated staff, the OYEP has employed over 390 youth from 50 Indigenous communities; translating into 929 summer job placements in Ontario.

 The program boasts many social, economic and educational benefits for youth including competitive wages, relationship development, team building, increased confidence, strong work ethic, healthy habits, and experiential learning.
 Ultimately, we are setting the foundation for youth to have a productive and happy adult life whether on or off reserve.
 We are seeing graduates contributing to their communities by participating in band leadership, administration, social services, local industry and entrepreneurship.

 Every year we see what the power of investing in our Indigenous youth can do.
 Unlocking the potential of this underfunded, underrepresented population has limitless benefits to all Canadians.